 For Non-European imports, we handle NOVA entry of the car into the country, IVA modifications and full testing, as well as the DVLA registration process.

 Can you help with registering a former UK car?

 If a vehicle was once from the United Kingdom but registered in another country under foreign plates, what do you do?

 Under the EU the vehicle market has flourished in terms of import and export.
 The free movement of goods means that a vehicle can be taken anywhere within the EU without in most cases tax implications.
-Thanks to the Certificate of Conformity which sets the standard for EU regulations – vehicles can be easily exported in most cases to neighboring states.
+Thanks to the Certificate of Conformity which sets the standard for EU regulations – vehicles can be easily exported in most cases to neighbouring states.